-3.2.1.
-High-quality liquid assets of LCR banks
+3.2.1 High-quality liquid assets of LCR banks

 When analyzing the aggregate trends in Section 3.1, we compare LCR banks with non-LCR banks.
 One concern about this comparison is that LCR banks are generally much larger than non-LCR banks, and therefore the differences between these two groups of banks could be attributed to factors other than liquidity regulation.
-To address this concern, we exploit the variation in the regulatory exposure within LCR banks to identify the effect of liquidity regulation in a spirit similar to Cortés et al. (2020).
-We construct a liquidity ratio gapi for each bank, defined as the following:
+To address this concern, we exploit the variation in the regulatory exposure within LCR banks to identify the effect of liquidity regulation in a spirit similar to Cortés, Demyanyk, Li, Loutskina, and Strahan (2020).
+We construct a liquidity ratio gap_i for each bank, defined as the following:

-Liquidity ratio

-$$gap_i = Required ratio_i - Pre-regulation ratio_i$$

-, (4)

-where Required ratio is 100% for banks with assets above \$250 billion and 70% for banks with assets between \$50 billion and \$250 billion, Pre-regulation ratioi is the liquidity ratio in 2012Q4, the last quarter before the introduction of the LCR.
+$$Liquidity\ ratio\ gap_i = Required\ ratio_i - Pre-regulation\ ratio_i, \tag{4}$$ where $Required\ ratio$ is 100% for banks with assets above \$250 billion and 70% for banks with assets between \$50 billion and \$250 billion, $Pre\-regulation\ ratio_i$ is the liquidity ratio in 2012Q4, the last quarter before the introduction of the LCR.
 Using the pre-regulation ratio alleviates the concern that the outcome variables could be mechanically correlated with the treatment variable.

 A trade-off of using liquidity ratio gap as the treatment variable is that the sample is restricted to a panel of 30 LCR banks.
-The small number of banks is a typical constraint for studies of post-crisis regulations because these regulations mostly target big banks.
-Another caveat is that measuring banks' liquidity ratio could be subject to measurement errors, which may bias against us finding significant results.
+The small number of banks is a typical constraint for studies of post-crisis regulations because these regulations mostly target big banks.10 Another caveat is that measuring banks' liquidity ratio could be subject to measurement errors, which may bias against us finding significant results.11